-There are approximately 2,9 million foreign residents living in Japan, out of whom the four main countries of origin are China, Korea, Philippines and Brazil.
+There are approximately 2,9 million foreign residents living in Japan, out of whom the four main nationalities are China, Korea, Vietnam and Philippines.

 Gyoseishoshi lawyers are Certified Administrative Procedures Legal Specialists qualified by the Government of Japan and certified as Immigration Lawyers by the Immigration Office to proceed to visa and status of residence application on behalf of our clients.
 We are willing to help you with obtaining visas for Japan, proceeding to renewal or change of residence status and setting up business in Japan including all other related legal issues.